FrancescoCortella/labsforpartners-microsoftfabric/fabricsetup.md

   	![image](https://github.com/FrancescoCortella/labsforpartners-microsoftfabric/assets/135111177/05afc426-3b3e-41df-81f8-fdec31797be5)

-  	This is the compute that will allow you to create and use Fabric artifacts.
+  	This is the compute that will allow you to create and operate with Fabric artifacts.